microsoft/qsharp-language/Approved/dyn-type.md

 ### Operations always return a dyn

 The return type of an operation is always `dyn`.
 While it is conceivable to write an operation that has a non-`dyn` return value, it is also always possible - and arguably best practice - to split out any computation of a non-`dyn` return value into a function instead.

+A warning will be raised explaining that operations always returns a `dyn`.

 ### Functions return dyn only if one argument is dyn